rishichawda/rishikc.com/src/content/blog/architecting-react-applications/index.md

 ## But wait..
 There's more!!

-Yes, yes.
-I haven't forgotten about reducers, the lengthy sagas, the services, a ton of action creators and what not!
+Yes, I haven't forgotten about reducers, the lengthy sagas, services, a ton of action creators and what not!
 But that's for the second part of this article since I don't want it to become too long and exhausting to read.
 Also, this first part might serve as a good starting point for beginners or other fellow developers who are new to React development.

 <br/>